 Our mission here at Parents@Play is to bring you toys and games that parents and kids will enjoy doing together.
+Whether it be playing on some minecraft hosting servers with your family or any other kind of games, playing together is a wonderful thing.
 But all of us need some me-time now and then.
 So what do you do when you’re home alone and want a fun way to unwind, or when you’re in the car and your child wants to play?
 Well, here are four engaging, entertaining, and mind-stretching games for solo players.
 Oh, and none of them are electronic in any way.

 Clue Master (ThinkFun)

 Your dog Tippy wants to go home.
 But the only way there is through a secret door that can be unlocked only by arranging his treasures (three sets of bones, three tennis balls, and three dog bowls) in a unique grid pattern.
 It’s a little like Sudoku, except that you’re using symbols instead of numbers.
 There are 40 challenges, each with several clues of patterns that will have to show up somewhere in the completed puzzle (for example, a blue bowl has to be to the left of a green ball, or the red bones have to be diagonally attached to something blue and something green).
 From there, you’ll use your deductive reasoning skills (if this goes here, then that must go there…) to determine where the rest of the pieces go.
 Challenges range from beginner level to expert, so there will always be a challenge.
 Clue Master is especially nice for road trips since the pieces are magnetic.
 Plus, it has a Minecraft-y look that kids will love.
 For ages 8 and up.
 Under $23. http://www.thinkfun.com/